From Conceptual Design to Commercialization

 Questions to Ask Your Molder During Mold Design Know what questions to ask about your new mold during the mold design phase.
 What you know and don’t know about your mold design can impact the timing, costs, quality, risks, and life of the mold.
-The mold design phase defines most of the quality of a … Continue reading 4 Questions You Should Ask Your Injection Molder During Mold Design
+The mold design phase defines most of the quality of a … Continue reading Ask Your Injection Molder These 4 Questions During Mold Design

 Cleanroom Assembly and Manufacturing: Creating a Custom Assembly Process

 Application The client: A client in the assisted reproductive space came to Natech with a device that needed to be injection molded and assembled.
 The product: The device was designed to separate the best-performing sperm to increase fertilization rates and improve motility.
 The client required a partner to design and validate a repeatable and scalable assembly process to create … Continue reading Cleanroom Assembly and Manufacturing: Creating a Custom Assembly Process

 Solutions for a Complex PCR Molecular Blood Diagnostics Device Application The client: A diagnostics client needed design help, injection molding, and contract manufacturing services for their complex fluidic device.
 The product: Their PCR molecular blood diagnostics device tests for and identifies multiple viral and bacterial organisms at a time.
 Problem The client had strict requirements … Continue reading Reducing Part Variation with Highly Advanced Molds